CypaxNET/PC-Mascot/README.md

 ![](screenshots/debug.png)

 The buttons and log events in this tab are for testing the functionality of the parrot robot and for trouble-shooting.
-In case you cannot connect via USB to the mascot, make sure you have installed the libusb driver cor
+In case you cannot connect via USB to the mascot, make sure you have installed the libusb driver correctly as described above.

 ---